bebosh/git-test/readme.md

 This is my text file for test

-try to modify an d go back
+try to modify and go back